There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 \section{Finding $X$}

-Given an excluded minor $N$, of rank at least eight, the goal of this section is to find a triple of elements $X = \{a,b,c\} \subseteq E(N)$ and a bicircular twin $M$ for $N$ relative to $X$, such that \begin{itemize} \item $X$ spans at least five vertices in each representation for $M$, \item for each subset $Z$ of $X$, $N/Z$ is vertically 3-connected. \end{itemize}
+Given an excluded minor $N$, of rank at least {ten}, the goal of this section is to find a triple of elements $X = \{a,b,c\} \subseteq E(N)$ and a bicircular twin $M$ for $N$ relative to $X$, such that \begin{itemize} \item $X$ spans at least five vertices in each representation for $M$, and \item for each subset $Z$ of $X$, $N/Z$ is vertically 3-connected. \end{itemize}